by Texas Homesteader ~

 We reserved the membranes and seeds because, well, we wanted to chop ’em up & add them back into the filling.
 Yep, we may be cruising for a bruising but we like it spicy.
 Feel free to discard the seeds and membranes if you don’t like it quite as spicy.
 Or even buy an extra jalapeno & seed it and just chop and add the pepper itself to the filling if you want.
 Flexibility is mandatory in my kitchen!

 Then we pulled out a can of black beans and drained the juice into a jar, then poured the beans into a bowl mashed them.
-We stirred in seasonings – chili powder, cumin, paprika & oregano.
-We diced up some onion and some of those reserved jalapeno seeds/membranes and pressed two cloves of garlic and mixed it all in.
-We added a little of the reserved bean juice to make the filling more workable and stirred in some sharp cheddar cheese.
+The seasonings were stirred in – chili powder, cumin, paprika & oregano.
+Then we diced up some onion and some of those reserved jalapeno seeds/membranes and pressed two cloves of garlic and mixed it all in.
+A little of the reserved bean juice was used to make the filling more workable, and we also stirred in some sharp cheddar cheese.

 Now it’s showtime!
-We filled each hollowed jalapeno with the black-bean filling.
+Each hollowed jalapeno was filled with the black-bean filling.
 We tried not to overfill them so the filling wouldn’t spill out when they were baking in the oven.